adaptlearning/documentation/01_cross_workstream/developer_requirements.md

 All core framework and plugins must demonstrate [WCAG 2.0](http://www.w3.org/TR/2008/REC-WCAG20-20081211/) compliance at AA Level

 ## Render & Download Time

+*NOTE: THE TIMES LISTED BELOW ARE ASPIRATIONAL* - We value performance as an important aspect of User Experience and will review our code with performance in mind - significant performance degradation will result in Pull Requests being rejected.
+Further enhancements to this document will specify performance metrics in greater detail.

 For a given standard course (to be defined) not served by an LMS, content must be downloaded and rendered (details to be defined) within the following timescales

 * 10 seconds on an iPhone running on an Edge (2G) network